ifshizuku/ifshizuku/README.md

 *Cause I konw U are my **answer**, cause I know you are my **Polaris**, oh just **give me a sign**.*

+**The pressure of high school learning is increasing day by day, and the related progress of *output content* will be significantly slowed down**

 ## Skills
 **Primary** Programming Language: JavaScript